MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnectorConfiguration.md

 ```

 ### -LocalStore
-Retrieves the CloudCallDataConnector configuration data from the local replica of the Central Management store rather than from the Central Management store itself.
+Retrieves the CloudCallDataConnector configuration data from the local replica of the Central Management store, rather than from the Central Management store itself.

 ```yaml
 Type: SwitchParameter